 - Meeting Calendar and Guide to Attending

 C-Stat is a management discussion, focused on real-time data and performance goals.
 The parties in the discussion are the CDHS office and division staff along with the C-Stat leadership team.
-Meetings take place both virtually and at the CDHS headquarters at 1575 Sherman St. in Denver.
+Meetings take place virtually.

-The meetings are facilitated by CDHS's executive director, Michelle Barnes.
-Director Barnes will determine the order and direction that the meeting takes.
-She will start with a particular slide, begin to ask questions and then establish the course of the meeting.
-Her questions generally will be directed to the office director, but may also be directed to one of the division directors.
-Other members of the C-Stat leadership team are also invited to ask follow up questions of the office director.
+The meetings are facilitated by CDHS's office directors, who determine the order and direction that meetings take.
+The office directors start with a particular slide, ask questions, and then establish the course of the meeting.
+Questions are generally directed to the division directors.
+Members of the C-Stat leadership team are also invited to ask follow-up questions.

-The CDHS Performance Management unit prepares the C-Stat slide deck.
+The CDHS Performance Management Division prepares the C-Stat slide deck.

 - C-Stat meetings are scheduled in a regular rotation, but times and days are subject to change: